CharlesXiao-git/cartoonize/README.md

 #  Solution

 I would like to break the requirement into three modules.
- 1.User module will handle the security and account information.
+ 1. User module will handle the security and account information.
- 2.Image module will provide image upload and download feature.
+ 2. Image module will provide image upload and download feature.
- 3.Cartoonize module will let use to cartoonize their images.
+ 3. Cartoonize module will let use to cartoonize their images.

 # Skills used in this exercise